The canonical ring of a stacky curve: Failure of surjectivity

 \section{Failure of surjectivity}

-To highlight the difficulties of the proof, in this subsection we begin by collecting cases where surjectivity fails.
-In the next subsections, we then handle the hyperelliptic and nonhyperelliptic cases separately.
+To highlight the difficulties of the proof, in this section we begin by collecting cases where surjectivity fails.
+In the next sections, we then finish the proof handling the hyperelliptic and nonhyperelliptic cases separately.